in28minutes/cloud.in28minutes.com/_posts/2020-06-08-aws-serverless-api-gateway.md

 	- Implement a Lambda function to authenticate (JWT, OAuth etc) the token and return IAM policies.
 	- Integrate with any custom user directory
 - Amazon Cognito
-	- We will look at authentication with Cognito next

-## Amazon API Gateway - AWS Certification Exam Practice Questions

-Coming Soon..